Business Administration (BUAD)

 BUAD 1011.
 PGA/PGM Professional Dev Lab.
 1-3 Hours.

 This course is designed to guide students through the completion of the Level 1 materials of the PGA of America Professional Golf Management Program.
-Only available to students enrolled in the PGA/PGM program.
-May be repeated for a maximum of 8 academic credit hours.
+This course is only available to students enrolled in the PGA/PGM program.
+The course may be repeated for a maximum of 8 academic credit hours.
 Variable credit (1 to 3).

 BUAD 1301.
 Bus Prin in Intrnatl Envrnmnt.
 3 Hours.

-A survey course of all the major business disciplines with an emphasis on helping define career objectives and supporting academic interest areas.
-An overview of what is involved in accounting, marketing, management, legal aspects of business, economics and finance.
-An ideal choice for non-business majors wanting to learn of opportunities in business and how to pursue them.
-Not open to business majors with junior or senior standing.
+Students are provided a survey of all the major business disciplines with an emphasis on helping define career objectives and supporting academic interest areas as well as an overview of what is involved in accounting, marketing, management, legal aspects of business, economics and finance.
+This course is an ideal choice for non-business majors wanting to learn of opportunities in business and how to pursue them.
+The course is not open to business majors with junior or senior standing.

 BUAD 1305.
 Electronic Communications Tech.
 3 Hours.